Taxation of illegal income in the United States

-Taxation of illegal income in the United States arises from the provisions of the Internal Revenue Code (IRC), enacted by the U.S. Congress in part for the purpose of taxing net income.
-As such, a person's taxable income will generally be subject to the same Federal income tax rules, regardless of whether the income was obtained legally or illegally.
+Taxation of illegal income in the United States arises from the provisions of the Internal Revenue Code, enacted by the U.S. Congress in part for the purpose of taxing net income.
+As such, a person's taxable income will generally be subject to the same federal income tax rules, regardless of whether the income was obtained legally or illegally.

 Notable cases

 Al Capone was successfully prosecuted for tax evasion.
-Additionally, Soviet spy Aldrich Ames, who had earned more than $2 million cash for his espionage, was also charged with tax evasion as none of the Soviet money was reported on his tax returns.
-Ames attempted to have the tax evasion charge dismissed on the grounds his espionage profits were illegal, but the charges stood.
+Additionally, Soviet spy Aldrich Ames, who had earned more than $2 million cash for his espionage, was convicted of tax evasion in 1994 as none of the Soviet money was reported on his tax returns.
+Ames, who represented himself in subsequent Tax Court proceedings in 1999, argued that he should not have to pay tax penalties because he had failed to report the income due to fraud instead of negligence, but the judge did not accept that argument.

 5th Amendment

-The United States Supreme Court has ruled that requiring a person to declare income on a federal income tax return does not violate an individual's right to remain silent, although the privilege may apply to allow the person to refrain from revealing the source of the income.
+The United States Supreme Court has ruled that requiring a person to declare income on a federal income tax return does not violate an individual's right to remain silent (United States v.
+Sullivan), although the privilege may apply to allow the person to refrain from revealing the source of the income.